prakhar1989/docker-curriculum/tutorial/src/index.md

 In this section, we are going to look at one of these tools, Docker Compose, and see how it can make dealing with multi-container apps easier.

 The background story of Docker Compose is quite interesting.
-Roughly two years ago, a company called OrchardUp launched a tool called Fig. The idea behind Fig was to make isolated development environments work with Docker.
+Roughly around January 2014, a company called OrchardUp launched a tool called Fig. The idea behind Fig was to make isolated development environments work with Docker.
 The project was very well received on [Hacker News](https://news.ycombinator.com/item?id=7132044) - I oddly remember reading about it but didn't quite get the hang of it.

 The [first comment](https://news.ycombinator.com/item?id=7133449) on the forum actually does a good job of explaining what Fig is all about.